 For ICs, RCI should be performed after other, more benign failure analysis techniques have been applied.
 Even though RCI can be used in a "non-destructive" fashion (causing very little irradiation damage to the oxide gates of an MOS IC), the possibility of altering IC operation with primary electron beam energies greater than 1.0 kV still exists.
 RCI does have the advantage of being able to probe through passivation and metal layers.
 If an open conductor is indicated by other test methods, RCI should be applied before layer removal.
 If the IC can be biased and open conductors are indicated, the charge-induced voltage alteration (CIVA) technique is preferred over RCI because of its higher selectivity and sensitivity.
 IC structures without transistors, such at thin-film resistance networks, are not suitable to CIVA and RCI is the preferred method for this type of structure.

 For IC test structures such as electromigration serpentines, RCI should be applied after an open conductor or large increase in resistance is indicated.
 No MOS structure is in place to be altered by primary beam irradiation, so high energies can be used to ensure that the interaction volume reaches the structures of interest.
 The higher energies will also reduce surface charging by "shorting" the surface passivation to the substrate.
 While surface layer removal can make it easier to reach a buried conductor pattern at lower primary electron beam energies, care must be taken not to alter the failing conductor state during deprocessing.
 RCI can eliminate or reduce the need for surface layer removal during failure site localization.

-Figure 1 - Resistive Contrast Image of an open VDD line.
+Resistive Contrast Image of an open VDD line.
+(Courtesy Sandia Labs).